 Some IVF clinics and egg donor agencies in Malaysia offer frozen egg donation as an alternative to fresh egg donation.
 The advantages of frozen versus fresh egg donation are greater convenience due to simpler logistics, as there is no need to coordinate and synchronize the treatment cycle of both donor and recipient; as well as lower costs due to negating the travel and hotel stay required for fresh egg donation.
 Another advantage is the greater certainty of the number and quality of frozen eggs available, which are unknown and non-guaranteed for fresh egg donation.
 Nevertheless, patients should use the same fertility clinic or IVF lab that recruited the egg donor and freeze her eggs.
 Avoid transferring frozen donor eggs from one medical facility to another.
 For best results, the thawing protocol must be matching and compatible with the freezing (vitrification) protocol, and only the same IVF lab that performs both the freezing and thawing processes, can ensure this.
 Patients should also beware that IVF success rates with frozen donor eggs are significantly lower than with fresh donor eggs.

 A critical piece of information that is often downplayed by Malaysian IVF clinics is the risk of accidental incest between half-siblings conceived by the same egg donor.
 Although such risks may be minimized in Singapore through safeguards that limit the number of children conceived per egg donor to three, it must be noted that there is no mandatory limit to the number of recipients that a single egg donor can donate to in Malaysia.
-Additionally, Singaporean patients should also be aware of the lack of appropriate counseling for egg donation in Malaysia.
+Singaporean patients should also be aware of the lack of appropriate counseling for egg donation in Malaysia.
 Rigorous counseling will ensure that both husband and wife are agreeable to egg donation, without any misgivings or emotional blackmail from either spouse, and without undue pressure from parents and in-laws.
-Additionally, they would also miss valuable advice on whether or not to tell their child the truth about his/her conception in the future.
+They would also miss valuable advice on whether or not to tell their child the truth about his/her conception in the future.

 Dr. Alexis Heng Boon Chin